GSA/itvmo/_resources/ai-use-cases-u-s-general-services-administratiobn.md

 ---
 highlight: false
-title: AI Use Cases U.S. General Services Administratiobn
+title: AI Use Cases U.S. General Services Administration
 description: GSA's inventory encompasses both existing and prospective AI applications, aligning with the agency's mission.
 This initiative reflects the broader commitment to adopting AI in a manner that is responsible,